Academic Common Market

 During academic year 2019-20, 2,198 degree programs were available, 166 institutions participated, and 2,261 residents were certified for study through the Academic Common Market.

 For academic year 2019-20, 26 Texas residents were certified to attend degree programs at out-of-state institutions through the Academic Common Market.

 ACM State Representative: Jessica Acton, Program Director, Academic Coordinating Board, Texas Higher Education Coordinating Board

 Gives students the opportunity to earn a professional health degree from participating institutions in other states through in-state tuition rates at public institutions or reduced tuition at private institutions.
 More than 600 students participate each year.

-Residents of other states may contract for entry into Texas A&M Health Science Center – Baylor College of Dentistry and University of Houston in optometry.
-These Texas institutions receive more than $200,000 annually from other SREB states.
+Residents of other states may contract for entry into Texas A&M Health Science Center for Dentistry and the University of Houston College of Optometry.
+These Texas institutions received $216,300 from other SREB states.